-Items Name Description Menu Tap to view all menus for the selected measurement and mode.
+Items Name Description = Menu Tap to view all menus for the selected measurement and mode.
 Note that the Menus vary based on the selected measurement and mode. === Full menu Tap to view full menus for the selected measurement and mode in one screen.
 You can set all the parameters needed for a test at once.
 More Tap to view more hot keys available.
+0 Help Tap to view the CAA06M Cable and Antenna Analyzer Help.